Jonathan Winters

 With a career spanning more than six decades, Winters also appeared in hundreds of television shows and films, including eccentric characters on The Steve Allen Show, The Garry Moore Show, The Wacky World of Jonathan Winters (1972–74), Mork & Mindy, and Hee Haw.

+For his role as 'Lennie Pike' in the 1963 comedy film It's a Mad, Mad, Mad, Mad World, he received a nomination for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
 In 1991, Winters won the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series for playing Gunny Davis in the short-lived sitcom Davis Rules.
 In 2002, he was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for his performance as Q.T.
 Marlens on Life with Bonnie.
 Winters was presented with a Pioneer TV Land Award by Robin Williams in 2008.

-He also voiced Grandpa Smurf on The Smurfs TV series from 1986 to the show's conclusion in 1989.
+He also voiced Papa Smurf on The Smurfs TV series from 1986 to the show's conclusion in 1989.
 Over twenty years later, Winters was introduced to a new generation through voicing Papa Smurf in The Smurfs (2011) and The Smurfs 2 (2013).
 Winters died nine days after recording his dialogue for The Smurfs 2; the film was dedicated to his memory.
 Winters also spent time painting and presenting his artwork, including silkscreens and sketches, in many gallery shows.
 He wrote several books including his book of short stories entitled Winters' Tales (1988).

 Biography from the Wikipedia article Jonathan Winters.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.